Select Page

 • Kara shared that she has three kids: Shawn (9), Kylie (5), and Josh (2).

-• Steve shared that prior to founding his startup, he worked in Quality Assurance at Salesforce.
+• Steve shared that he worked in Quality Assurance at Salesforce before founding his startup.

 • Misty shared that she and her husband celebrated their 7-year anniversary on June 14th.

 Now that we’ve covered what exactly Meeting Debriefs are, let’s talk about how to utilize them.
-Here’s a few quick tips.
+Here are a few quick tips.

 Tip #1: Debrief Every Meeting

 When establishing a new habit, consistency is key.
-That’s why, at least at first, I recommend debriefing every meeting you have; no matter how small, and no matter who you meet with.
+That’s why, at least at first, we recommend having Meeting Debriefs after every meeting, no matter how small or who you meet with.

 If you leave a meeting and there’s nothing to debrief, still make a note.
 Just write down, “Nothing to debrief.”
-This will continue to train your mind to debrief meetings as soon as you walk out of the room.
+This will continue to train your mind that Meeting Debriefs is something you do as soon as you leave the room.

-Plus, it trains your mind to constantly seek this information in the meeting as opposed to trying to remember it after-the-fact.
+Plus, it trains your mind to constantly seek this information in the meeting instead of remembering it after the fact.

 Tip #2: Follow a Formula

-In order to make your meeting debriefs easy to review in the future, I recommend following some sort of formula.
+To make your Meeting Debriefs easy to review in the future, we recommend following some sort of formula.
 If you’re doing written debriefs, it can be as simple as a bullet-point list.
 For example:

 Action Items: